Date First Published: December 2, 2014

 - Data analysis and interpretation (use)

 With the use of computers and databases, these processes become more organized and standardized.
 Most importantly, the storage of data in a database allows for data sharing, data aggregation and data analysis.
 It also enables the computation of data to create derived data (e.g. calculated data) and to offer decision support.
+Computerization also enables data transfer of the system to and from machines via interfaces, and thus enabling automation.
 These data management steps are illustrated in the flow chart below:

-For the purposes of clarifying the scope, the system that facilitates the above functions is termed as Clinical Information System (CIS).
 The CIS make it possible to plan tasks and to gather data that is generated when the tasks are performed.
-It also enable descriptions of unplanned clinical events to be recorded.
-These data are accumulated in the pool of data regarding the patient, termed as the Patient Information Database, from where it can be retrieved when needed.
+It also enable descriptions of unplanned clinical events (incidents) to be recorded.
+These data are accumulated in the pool of data regarding the clinical characteristics of the patient (clinical patient data), and then combined with non-clinical data regarding the patient (e.g. test results) to form the Patient Information Database.
+The CIS application software is built around this database.

-The CIS is the major part of a comprehensive system that facilitates the entire patient care activity (the Patient Care Information System).
-The other components are the Patient Management (Administration ) System and the Information Systems for Clinical Support Services.
+The CIS is the most important part of a composite system (the patient care information system) that facilitates the whole patient care activity.
+The other essential components are the Patient Management (Administration ) System and the information systems for clinical support services.
 The former facilitate the administrative functions of patient care.
-The latter consists of separate sub-systems that facilitate the functions of the Laboratory (LIS), Radiology services (RIS), Pharmacy services (PhIS) and other services that support the clinical function.
+The latter consists of separate sub-systems that facilitate the functions of the Laboratory (LIS), Radiology services (RIS), Pharmacy services (PhIS), the Blood bank and other services that support the clinical function.
 Pathologists, laboratory technologists, pharmacists, assistant pharmacists, radiologists, radiographers and other technicians perform ‘Clinical Support’ functions.
-They submit results to the Patient Information Database via the relevant Clinical support applications software.
-The exception is when they provide care directly to patients (e.g. clinical microbiologist, clinical pharmacist, interventional radiologist), in which instance these events and results relating to the care of the patient are documented in the CIS.
+They submit results to the Patient Information Database via the relevant Clinical support applications software and database.
+They are non-clinical care providers.
+The exception is when they provide care directly to patients (e.g. clinical microbiologist, clinical pharmacist, interventional radiologist), in which instance they carry out the clinical function and the processes they perform plus the results relating to the care of the patient are documented in the CIS.
+Pharmacists perform both clinical and clinical support services.

 The Clinical Information System (CIS) are tightly linked to the Clinical Support applications through the following mechanisms:

-- Provision of the means of communications between the two groups of care providers via the Order Entry system
+- Provision of the means of communications between the clinician and clinical support group of care providers via the Order Entry system

 - Transfer of results from the clinical support applications to the database of patient data (the Result Reporting mechanism)